splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/auto-instrumentation-java-k8s.rst

 Ingest traces
 ------------------------------------------------

-In order to be properly ingest trace telemetry data, the attribute ``environment`` must be on board the exported traces.
+In order to be properly ingest trace telemetry data, the attribute ``environment`` must be onboard the exported traces.
 There are four ways to do this:

 * Set the attribute using ``kubectl``.
 * Add the attribute to ``values.yaml``.